konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ## Context

 We need log conventions to make our offering easier to operate and maintain.
-These will also make it possible for us to create queries that cross components in our logs.
+These will also make it possible for us to create queries that cross components in our logs, which supports [STONE-201](https://issues.redhat.com/browse/STONE-201).

 ## Decision: Log conventions